-Section 4.C "Currently payable scale" means a scale of non-guaranteed elements in effect for a policy form as of the preparation date of the illustration or declared to become effective within the next ninety five (95) days.
+Section 4.C "Currently payable scale" means a scale of non-guaranteed elements in effect for a policy form as of the preparation date of the illustration or declared to become effective within the next ninety-five (95) days.

-Section 4.G "Illustrated scale" means a scale of non-guaranteed elements currently being illustrated that is not more favorable to the policy owner than the lesser of: (1) The disciplined current scale; or (2) The currently payable scale.
+Section 4.G "Illustrated scale" means a scale of non-guaranteed elements currently being illustrated that is not more favorable to the policy owner than the lesser of:

+- (1) The disciplined current scale; or

+- (2) The currently payable scale.

-A. The answer to this question depends on the loan charge type and any contract limitations on the policy loan interest rate.
-If the loan charge rate is fixed, guaranteed, and more than the 1 percent less than maximum illustrated rate, most actuaries would illustrate a loan charge that is equal to the actual loan charge and would decrease the illustrated rate credited to loans to comply with AG Section 6.
-If the company can change the illustrated loan rate at its discretion, most actuaries would consider raising the illustrated loan rate, decreasing the maximum illustrated rate, or some combination of increasing the loan rate and decreasing the illustrated rate in order to meet the Section 6 requirement so long as the illustrated loan charge does not exceed the maximum specified in the contract.
-Regardless of how the loan rate or maximum illustrated credited rates are American Academy of Actuaries www.actuary.org adjusted to comply with Section 6, the maximum illustrated credited rate cannot be increased above the value determined in Section 4 of the Model.
-The actuary should test the scale to make sure it passes the self-support and lapse-support testing and to determine if any further adjustments to the loan rate and/or the illustrated credited rate are necessary.
+- A. For policies subject to AG 49, if the rate charged for a loan is fixed, guaranteed, and more than the 1 percent less than illustrated rate credited to the loan, many actuaries would illustrate a rate charged for a loan that is equal to the actual rate charged for a loan and would decrease the illustrated rate credited to loans to comply with AG 49 Section 6.
+If the illustrated rate charged for a loan is adjustable, many actuaries would consider raising the illustrated rate charged for a loan, decreasing the illustrated rate credited to the loan, or some combination of increasing the rate charged for the loan and decreasing the illustrated rate credited to the loan in order to meet the AG 49 Section 6 requirement so long as the illustrated rate charged for the loan does not exceed the maximum specified in the contract.